General Guide for Promotion

 In accordance with the course risk assessment, locate the precise starting point and ensure all marshals and officials are wearing a hi-vis jackets to indicate their association with the event.

-Take with you the rider’s completed entry forms, emergency contact details of any Internet Entrants and police correspondence.
+Take with you all the completed entry forms, emergency contact details of any Internet Entrants and police correspondence.
 It is important that the emergency contact details of all competitors are retained at the headquarters during the event, in case there is an incident/accident.

 Arrange, if considered appropriate, for a pilot car to precede the first rider, carrying spare marshals/spare hi vis jackets, to cover any breakdown in the arrangements.